sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 some capabilities to the Cloud
 - Control over sensitive assets in your private infrastructure
-- Flexibility and costeffectiveness of the public cloud
+- Flexibility and cost-effectiveness of the public cloud

 ## The Five Characteristics of Cloud Computing
 ### On-demand self service